 The observatory is accessed from the 4th floor of the Mendel Science Center through the Department of Astrophysics & Planetary Science.
-Once on the 4th floor, the Observing assistants will direct you to the telescopes.
+Once on the 4th floor, the Observing Assistants will direct you to the telescopes.

-During the semester, and beginning Tuesday January 21, the Observatory will be open Monday thru Thursday evenings, initially from 7-9 PM and then, after Daylight Savings Time begins on March 8, from 8-10 PM.
+During the semester, and beginning Tuesday January 18th, the Observatory will be open Monday thru Thursday evenings, initially from 7-9 PM and then, after Daylight Savings Time begins on March 13, from 8-10 PM.
 The Observatory will not be open during Spring Break or on any University holidays or Snow Days.
-The last possible night to complete this assignment is the last day of classes Thursday April 30.
+The last possible night to complete this assignment is the last day of classes Thursday April 28.
 The Observatory will then be closed for the semester.

 Lab reports can be handed in any time during the semester.
-The last day they will be accepted is the Reading Day, Friday May 1.
+The last time they will be accepted is 5 PM on the Reading Day, Friday April 29.